Thinking through the challenges of how SVG commands map to CoreGraphics APIs.

-Recently I have been converting shapes I've drawn in Adobe Illustrator to shapes drawn by Core Graphics.
+Recently I have been converting shapes I drew in Adobe Illustrator to shapes drawn by Core Graphics.
 The process that I've been using is to save the Illustrator document as a SVG graphic, then manually convert the paths into the Core Graphics API.
 The paths and control points that make up the shape are encoded into a sort of syntax or markup that is specific to SVG.
 It looks kind of like this:

 Luckily, most of SVG commands line up pretty well with the Core Graphics API, but I have run into two downfalls.
 The first is that Illustrator likes to export paths and points as relative instead of absolutely positioned.
-This means that you have to look at the ending point of the last path, then use that as the base for which you add all of the new coordinate pairs on to.
+This means that y ou have to look at the ending point of the last path, then use that as the base for which you add all the new coordinate pairs on to.
 For example:

 CGPathMoveToPoint(2.0, 3.0) CGPathAddCurveToPoint((2.0 + 0.0), (3.0 + 0.0), (2.0 + 62.437), (3.0 + 40.725), (2.0 + 56.436), (3.0 + 45.807)) // CGPathAddCurveToPoint(CTRLPoint1x, CTRLPoint1y, CTRLPoint2x, CTRLPoint2y, x, y)